hashicorp/hcp-terraform-operator/README.md

 - `AgentPool` manages [Terraform Cloud Agent Pools](https://developer.hashicorp.com/terraform/cloud-docs/agents/agent-pools) and [Terraform Cloud Agent Tokens](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#agent-api-tokens)
 - `Module` implements [API-driven Run Workflows](https://developer.hashicorp.com/terraform/cloud-docs/run/api)
 - `Workspace` manages [Terraform Cloud Workspaces](https://developer.hashicorp.com/terraform/cloud-docs/workspaces)

-## :warning: Beta :warning:

-Welcome to the `v2-beta` version of the Kubernetes Operator for Terraform Cloud the successor of [`v1`](https://github.com/hashicorp/terraform-k8s).
-This new iteration of the Operator is being developed based on feedback from issues that practitioners have experienced with the first version.

-We are still working on finalizing the project's life-cycle processes and thus we ask you to use the following instructions to install and upgrade the Helm chart for the Operator beta.
-The rest instructions remain valid.

-Please, take into account the beta stage of this project and DO NOT use it in your production or critical environment.
-It has not been "battle tested" yet.

-We deeply appreciate everyone who is participating in the Operator beta and looking forward to hearing your feedback.

 ## Getting started